jefftranter/6502/asm/2ksa/README.txt

 assembler, "LDA MODTAB+1,X".

-The binary dump at the end of the document was very useful for conforming that my assembled version exactly matched the original.
+The binary dump at the end of the document was very useful for confirming that my assembled version exactly matched the original.
 The only discrepancy in this listing is that the addresses for the I/O routines (GETCH, etc.) do not match the KIM-1 ROM addresses.
 This is because the dump was for a SYM system as the listing says "SYM USER'S